sftpgo/sftpgo-plugin-eventstore/README.md

 Please refer to the documentation [here](https://github.com/go-gorm/postgres) for details about the dsn.

-### MySQL
+### MariaDB/MySQL

-To use MySQL you have to use `mysql` as driver.
+To use MariaDB/MySQL you have to use `mysql` as driver.
 If you have a database named `sftpgo_events` on localhost and you want to connect to it using the user `sftpgo` with the password `sftpgopass` you can use a DSN like the following one.

 ```shell
 "sftpgo:sftpgopass@tcp([127.0.0.1]:3306)/sftpgo_events?charset=utf8mb4&interpolateParams=true&timeout=10s&tls=false&writeTimeout=10s&readTimeout=10s&parseTime=true"